frederic-perez/AmE-dictionary/data/dictionary.md

 __bravura__
 __brawn__ Physical strength in contrast to intelligence. _Commando work required as much brain as brawn._ _Syn_ physical strength, muscle
 __bray__ _v_ :three::hammer: (brayed, braying) _Donkey's braying._
-__brazen__ _adj_ :three: With brazen disregard for the sign that said "no cellphones please" the woman took a long call in the doctor's office waiting room.
+__brazen__ _adj_ :four: With brazen disregard for the sign that said "no cellphones please" the woman took a long call in the doctor's office waiting room.
 Brazen refers to something shocking, done shamelessly. _Brazen lyrics._
 __brazenly__ :two::hammer:
 __brazer__
 __brazier__